Rostyslav-Red/RL_project/README.md

 found below.
 The `plots` folder contains plots that can be used to compare performance of the different algorithms.
 The `policies` folder contains a set of pre-trained policies that can be loaded, as well as a pre-trained model for Deep Q-Learning
 (stored in `policies/model.pt`), and the episode data used to construct that model (stored in `policies/episodes.json`).
+The `report_src` folder contains the LaTeX source code used to construct the report.

 ### Code Structure
 The 'src' folder contains the source code of  the project.
 The main files of note that can be run are `main` and `data_collection`.